pcaversaccio/hardhat-project-template-ts/README.md

 By default, the command above starts a Truffle Dashboard at http://localhost:24012 and opens the Dashboard in a new tab in your default browser.
 The Dashboard then prompts you to connect your wallet and confirm that you're connected to the right network. **You should double check your connected network at this point, since switching to a different network during a deployment can have unintended consequences.**

-Eventually, in order to interact with the Truffle Dashboard, you can simply run:
+Eventually, in order to deploy with the Truffle Dashboard, you can simply run:

 ```bash
 yarn deploy:dashboard